tolicodes/articles/DevOps Message Broker.md

 That's it!
 With 5 lines of code we essentially create a dymanic message broker and can add, remove, rearrange services as we please without them knowing about one another.
 The only requirement is that output and input types match :)

 ## What's Possible After We Have a Broker
+### Schema Validation
+This is going to be huge...Every log message will go through a schema validator (using [JSON Schema](https://json-schema.org/)) or something similar.
+That means we can catch errors in between services!
+No more broken contracts!

 ### Searching
 Now that every single service goes through the broker, we can visualize exactly where a job failed.
 We can do this by applying metadata to each payload.
 A small tweak